-2006 rates, as applicable, before the application of the Medicaid Trend Adjustment described in section V.C.3.p above;
+Adjustment described in section V.C.3.p above;

-- (2) Effective July 1, 2006, the reduction implemented during the period July 1, 2005 through June 30, 2006 shall become a recurring annual reduction.
-This recurring reduction, called the Medicaid Trend Adjustment, shall be applied proportionally to all rates on an annual basis. - Effective January 1, 2008, an additional Medicaid Trend Adjustment shall be applied to achieve a recurring annual reduction of \$68,640,064. - m.
+(2) Effective July 1, 2006, the reduction implemented during the period July 1, 2005 l.
+Effective January 1, 2008, an additional Medicaid Trend Adjustment shall be applied to achieve a recurring annual reduction of \$68,640,064.

+m.
 Effective January 1, 2008 and ending June 30, 2008, the Medicaid Trend Adjustment shall be removed for all certified trauma centers and hospitals.
-The aggregate Medicaid Trend Adjustment found in V.C.3.r above shall be reduced by up to \$12,067,473. - n.
-Effective July 1, 2008, an additional Medicaid Trend Adjustment shall be applied to achieve a recurring annual reduction of \$154,333,435. - o.
+The aggregate Medicaid Trend n.
+Effective July 1, 2008, an additional Medicaid Trend Adjustment shall be applied to achieve a recurring annual reduction of \$154,333,435.

+Adjustment found in V.C.3.r above shall be reduced by up to \$12,067,473.

+o.
 Effective March 1, 2009, AHCA shall implement a recurring methodology to reduce individual hospital rates proportionately until the required \$84,675,876 savings is achieved.

 Hospitals that are licensed as a children's specialty hospital and whose Medicaid days plus charity care days divided by total adjusted patient days equals or exceeds 30 percent are excluded from this reduction.
-Public hospitals, teaching hospitals which have 70 or more full-time equivalent resident physicians, designated trauma centers and those hospitals whose Medicaid and charity care days divided by total adjusted by total adjusted days exceeds 25 percent may buy back the Medicaid inpatient trend adjustment applied to their individual hospital rates and other Medicaid reductions to their inpatient rates up to actual Medicaid inpatient cost.
-The Agency shall use the average of 2002, 2003, and 2004 audited DSH data for a hospital, the agency shall use the average of the audited DSH data for 2002, 2003, and 2004 that are available. - p.
+Public hospitals, teaching hospitals which have 70 or more fulltime equivalent resident physicians, designated trauma centers and those hospitals whose back the Medicaid inpatient trend adjustment applied to their individual hospital rates and other Medicaid reductions to their inpatient rates up to actual Medicaid inpatient cost.
+The

+Medicaid and charity care days divided by total adjusted days exceeds 25 percent may buy

+Agency shall use the average of 2002, 2003, and 2004 audited DSH data available as of

+March 1, 2008.
+In the event the agency does not have the prescribed three years of audited p.
 Effective January 1, 2010, an additional Medicaid trend adjustment shall be applied to achieve an annual recurring reduction of \$9,635,295.
 In establishing rates through the normal process, prior to including this reduction, if the rate setting unit cost is equal to or less than the legislative unit cost, then no additional reduction in rates is necessary.

-q.
+DSH data for a hospital, the agency shall use the average of the audited DSH data for 2002, q.
 Effective July 1, 2011, an additional Medicaid Trend Adjustment shall be applied to achieve an annual recurring reduction of \$394,928,848 as a result of modifying the reimbursement for inpatient hospital rates.